qatrackplus/qatrackplus/deploy/docker/README.md

 Once any files have changed in the qatrackplus directory you need to run the following:

     docker-compose build
-    docker-compose up -d
+    docker-compose up

 ### Backup management

 Everytime `docker-compose up -d` is run a timestamped backup zip file of both the database and uploaded files is created.
-These backups are stored within `qatrackplus/deploy/docker/backup_management/backups`.
-To restore a backup zip file copy it to the restore directory found at `qatrackplus/deploy/docker/backup_management/restore`.
-The restoration will occur next time `docker-compose up -d` is called.
-After successful restoration all zip files within the restore directory are deleted.
+These backups are stored within `qatrackplus/deploy/docker/user-data/backup-management/backups`.
+To restore a backup zip file copy it to the restore directory found at `qatrackplus/deploy/docker/user-data/backup-management/restore`.
+The restoration will occur next time `docker-compose up` is called.
+After successful restoration the zip file within the restore directory is deleted.

 This restore method will also successfully restore backup files created on a different machine.
-This way a fresh Docker QATrack+ installation on a new machine is able to start with your previously defined data.
+However it will only successfully restore a like for like QATrack+ version.
+This cannot be used when upgrading between versions.

 ### Delete all docker data